uhuruos/CloverOS/README.md

 # cloveros
 ![CloverOS GNU/Linux](https://raw.githubusercontent.com/chiru-no/cloveros/master/logo.png "CloverOS GNU/Linux")

-CloverOS GNU/Linux is a GNU/Linux distro that runs on Gentoo GNU/Linux.
-It consists of the install script and the CloverOS GNU/Linux packages repo (Binhost) that contains unique USE flags and CFLAGS.
+CloverOS GNU/Linux is scripts that creates a Gentoo image and a packages repo (Binhost) that contains unique USE flags and CFLAGS.
+It aims to be an out of the box desktop distro.
 You can download CloverOS GNU/Linux here https://github.com/chiru-no/cloveros/releases

 ## Cheat sheet